TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/Introduction/Index.rst

 This document describes TSconfig and its options: A TypoScript a-like configuration syntax to configure details of the backend for backend users based on a user, group and page level.

-This document can be seen as detail below the main :ref:`Core API <t3coreapi:start>` document.
+This document can be seen as detail below the main :doc:`Core API <t3coreapi:Index>` document.
 It is too huge to be integrated into Core API directly.

 First parts of this document explain the concepts of TSconfig, the different places it can be